csp256/IsoVis/README.md

 ## How to use IsoVis

+I made an [impromptu introduction video](https://www.youtube.com/watch?v=JQlIhUtPM_w&feature=youtu.be) about IsoVis.
+It is imperfect; please ask any questions you have so I can address them for everyone's edification.

 ### What IsoVis does

 This section contains technical jargon.
 You can skip ahead to the next section if you want.